Key Highlights

 -

-Inspect Equipment Quality: Prior to finalizing your lease, inspect the equipment to confirm it is in optimal working condition.
+Inspect Equipment Quality: Prior to finalizing your rental, inspect the equipment to confirm it is in optimal working condition.
 Inquire about maintenance records and any recent repairs to ensure reliability on the job site.

 -